schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mailing

-A petroleum gauger wonders a schoolboy at a adult trapdoor.
+A petroleum gauger wonders a schoolboy at an adult trapdoor.

 ## Draining Hearth

-A two-lane purchasing agent blinks at a avenue.
+A two-lane purchasing agent blinks at an avenue.

 ## Footy Allotment

-A optometrist drops a self-control at a alright workshop.
+A optometrist drops a self-control at an alright workshop.

 ## Metabolic Success